 - Title IX: Know Your Rights and Responsibilities – this two page document provides information about the rights that victims of sexual misconduct have, the reporting responsibilities of people who have witnessed or learned of an incident of sexual misconduct, and resources (both on and off campus) for students who were victimized.

-- Bringing in the Bystander® Resource Card – this double-sided card provides resource information for victims of sexual misconduct, as well as strategies to safely intervene as a bystander.
+- Sexual Misconduct Resource Card – this double-sided card provides resource information for victims of sexual misconduct, as well as strategies to safely intervene as a bystander.

 Resources for Peer Mentors